-Designed for students seeking the highest degree in the field, the DMA is a rigorous three-year course of study culminating in two solo recitals, two lecture recitals, and a doctoral thesis.
+Designed for students seeking the highest degree in the field, the DMA is a rigorous three-year course of study culminating in two solo recitals, a lecture-recital, a collaborative recital, and a doctoral document.

 The doctoral degree is awarded on the basis of demonstrated competence, not on the basis of a specified number of credit hours.
 Completion of the program normally requires six terms of full-time study beyond the master’s degree.
 Students are expected to attain candidacy effective at the beginning of the sixth term.